montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 Hi!
 Welcome to our installation guide, we're super glad to have you here :)

+This guide includes information as of May 2021, and we will explicitly include the software versions we are using.

+For additional documentation, please visit the official Arduino docs website at https://docs.arduino.cc, and in particular the documentation of the Arduino Nano 33 BLE Sense microcontroller at https://docs.arduino.cc/hardware/nano-33-ble-sense.

 ## Arduino IDE

 First, download the Arduino Desktop IDE, available at https://www.arduino.cc/en/software.
 Select the stable release corresponding to your computer's operating system.